Linux Coredumps

 (see the default

 configuration).
-This is to enable asking end users for
+This enables asking end users for consent

 $ memfaultctl enable-data-collection